BST82/BST82/README.md

 - 💬 Ask me about what you want
 - 📫 How to reach me: bt7355711982@gmail.com
 - 😄 Pronouns:she/her
-- ⚡ Fun fact: Computer world is only 0 and 1 but it is not actualy 0 and 1 🤔
+- ⚡ Fun fact: Computer world is only 0 and 1 but it is not actually 0 and 1 🤔